 Hypothermia may result from large volumes of cool IV fluids and extensive exposure of body surfaces to a cool emergency department environment, particularly in patients with extensive burns.

 Ileus is common after extensive burns.

 Eschar is stiff, dead tissue caused by deep burns.
-A circumferential eschar, which completely encircles a limb (or sometimes the torso), is potentially constricting.
+A circumferential eschar, which completely encircles a limb (or sometimes the neck or torso), is potentially constricting.
 A constricting eschar limits tissue expansion in response to edema; instead, tissue pressure increases, eventually causing local ischemia.
-The ischemia threatens viability of limbs and digits, and an eschar around the thorax can compromise respiration.
+The ischemia threatens viability of limbs and digits distal to the eschar, and an eschar around the neck or thorax can compromise ventilation.

 Scarring and contractures result from healing of deep burns.
 Depending on the extent of the scar, contracture deformities can appear at the joints.
 If the burn is located near joints (particularly in the hands), in the feet, or in the perineum, function can be severely impaired.
 Infection can increase scarring.
 Keloids form in some patients with burns, especially in patients with darker skin.

 Wound symptoms and signs depend on burn depth:

 First-degree burns: These burns are red, blanch markedly and widely with light pressure, and are painful and tender.
 Vesicles or bullae do not develop.